Selling on your own? Get the free 16-page FSBO guide.

 • Day 0: Contract executed — both parties signed

-• Day 1-3: Earnest money delivered to title company
+• Day 1-3: Earnest money and option fee delivered to title company

-• Day 1-10: Option period — buyer can walk for any reason
+• Day 1-10: Option period — buyer can walk for any reason.
+Option periods are variable and defined in the contract — typically 3-10 days, but can be none or longer.

 • Day 1-10: Home inspection, repair negotiations, amendments